Fixatron/TFRom-Recreation/README.md

-    -Boss up and down movement increases by 12.5% every game completion up to 3 times -Ramjet with powerup increases x speed by 25% every game completion up to 3 times -Most stages have 4 hidden energon bonus point powerups
+    -Boss up and down movement increases by 12.5% every game completion up to 3 times -Ramjet with powerup increases x speed by 25% every game completion up to 3 times -Most stages have 4 hidden energon bonus point powerups -Player bullets dont have a hitbox, but use exact location to confirm a hit on enemy hitboxes.
+The game is far more enjoyable with a bit of a hitbox on bullets
+    -No F powerup on level 1,2 and 7

 #   Walkthrough
     -Stage 1: